TamaiRamirez/Decentralized-Identity-Management-for-IoT-Devices-Using-IOTA-Blockchain-Technology/README.md

 # Decentralized-Identity-Management-for-IoT-Devices-Using-IOTA-Blockchain-Technology

-# README for Decentralized Identity Management for IoT Devices Using IOTA Blockchain Technology

 ## Overview
 This repository contains the source code and implementation details for the paper **"Decentralized Identity Management for IoT Devices Using IOTA Blockchain Technology"**.
 The project explores a scalable, secure, and privacy-preserving identity management framework for IoT devices, leveraging the IOTA Tangle, decentralized identifiers (DIDs), verifiable credentials (VCs), and IOTA-specific technologies such as **IOTA Identity**, **IOTA Streams**, and **IOTA Stronghold**.